c5sire/Engineering-Cognitive-AI-Agents/docs/book/_01_writing_guidelines.md

 - **System-Level Concepts**: Clearly explain the architectural foundations and structural abstractions.
   - Discuss **alternative approaches** and justify the selected solution using reasoned arguments.
-  - Use diagrams and conceptual frameworks sparingly, only when they clarify complex relationships.
+  - Use Mermaid diagrams and conceptual frameworks sparingly, only when they clarify complex relationships.
 - **Relationships Between Components**: Show how individual pieces interact as part of the full system.

 ### **3. Implementation Sections**: